a-telier/swenglish/README.md

 ## Technologies Used
 *Languages*
-*   HTML:
-Used to create the backbone and structure of the site.
+*   [HTML] (https://developer.mozilla.org/sv-SE/docs/Web/HTML): used to create the backbone and structure of the site.
-*   CSS:
-Used to customize the visual outcome of the site.
+*   [CSS] (https://developer.mozilla.org/en-US/docs/Web/CSS): used to customize the visual outcome of the site.
 As well as to ensure via @media queries that the content displays nicely in all devices.
-*   Javascript:
-Used to define the game mechanics, navigation as well as the interactions with the different html and DOM elements.
+*   [Javascript] (https://www.javascript.com/): used to define the game mechanics, navigation as well as the interactions with the different html and DOM elements.
-*   Gitpod:
-Used as the coding environment for this project.
+*   Gitpod: used as the coding environment for this project.
-*   Github:
-Used to store all repositories for this project, as well as to deploy the site via GitPages.
+*   Github: used to store all repositories for this project, as well as to deploy the site via GitPages.

 *Libraries*
-*   JQuery:
-Used to be able to select elements in the HTML code based on their styling, and then modify them in Javascript.
+*   [JQuery] (https://jquery.com/): used to be able to select elements in the HTML code based on their styling, and then modify them in Javascript.
-*   Hammer:
-Used to enable the double tap effect on mobile.
-*   Bootstrap:
-Used to provide key structural components such as Jumbotron, containers, navbar and carousel features, making the development process faster.
+*   [Bootstrap] (https://getbootstrap.com/): used to provide key structural components such as Jumbotron, containers, navbar and carousel features, making the development process faster.
+*   Hammer (in progress):
+The library is currently installed but not in use.

 *Other tools*
 *   W3schools:
 Used to clarify and solidify knowledge acquired during the course.
 *   Stack Overflow:
 Used as support when troubleshooting and fixing bugs.
-*   Canva:
-Used to edit all of the graphic material used on this site.
+*   [Canva] (https://www.canva.com/): used to edit all of the graphic material used on this site.
-*   Google Analytics:
-Used to track users behavior and traffic to the site.
+*   [Google_Analytics] (Google Analyticsanalytics.google.com › analytics › web): used to track users behavior and traffic to the site.
-*   Google tag manager:
-Used to add custom triggers to track the players' behavior.
+*   [Google_tag_manager] (Google Tag Managertagmanager.google.com) (in-progress): used to add custom triggers to track the players' behavior.

 ## Testing